 ****In French it says “Cipango” (meaning the country of gold).
 It’s the first name Europeans gave to Japan.
 Japan was believed to have large amounts of gold.

 This article was posted on Tuesday, October 7th, 2008 at 11:40 pm and is filed under Columbus Day, Columbus Day Poems, Countries & Cultures, France, French, French Poems, Holiday Poems, Holidays Around the World, Languages, Poetry, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply